 555 CMR 2.00: Construction; Application of Rules; Notice, which, among other things: defines terms used in Commission regulations; provides that “[a]ny act that must be performed ‘immediately’ under a provision of 555 CMR or M.G.L. c.
 6E shall be performed as soon as the exercise of reasonable diligence will enable such performance”; and establishes rules for computing time periods referenced in Commission regulations.

-In light of the above statutory and regulatory provisions, barring any extension of time (the length of which cannot be inconsistent with the provision of M.G.L. c.
-6E, § 10(h) that is referenced in point 2(f) below):
+In light of the above statutory and regulatory provisions, the following time standards apply, barring any extension of time (the length of which cannot be inconsistent with the provision of M.G.L. c.
+6E, § 10(h) that is referenced in point 2(f) below).

 Within two business days after receiving a complaint, an agency head must take certain steps, including forwarding information regarding the complaint to the Commission where appropriate.
 M.G.L. c.
 6E, § 8(b)(1); 555 CMR 1.01(1), 2.03(2).